Joint Continuous and Discrete Model Selection via Submodularity: Examples and Computational Evaluation

 \section{Examples and Computational Evaluation}

 In this section, we illustrate the proposed theoretical results on several numerical examples involving optimization on the lattices $\mathbb{R}^n_{\geq 0}$ and $2^{[n]}$.
-We compare against two state-of-the-art techniques: a direct application of the continuous submodular function minimization algorithms outlined in \cite{bach2019submodular}, and the projected subgradient descent method proposed in \cite{eloptimal}.
+We compare against two state-of-the-art techniques: a direct application of the continuous submodular function minimization algorithms outlined by \cite{bach2019submodular}, and the projected subgradient descent method proposed in \cite{eloptimal}.

-The algorithms for continuous submodular function minimization rely on discretizing the domain $\mathbb{R}^n_{\geq 0}$ into $k$ discrete points in each dimension, so we consider the domain $[0,1]^n\subseteq\mathbb{R}^n_{\geq 0}$ and set the discretization level to $k = 51$ unless otherwise specified.
-In our implementation, we use the Pairwise Frank-Wolfe algorithm to solve the discretized optimization problem, with all relevant results plotted in blue and labeled \textit{Cont Submodular}.
+The algorithms for continuous submodular function minimization operate by discretizing the domain $\mathbb{R}^n_{\geq 0}$ into $k$ discrete points in each dimension, converting the continuous optimization problem into a submodular minimization problem over a bounded integer lattice.
+In our examples, we consider the domain $[0,1]^n\subseteq\mathbb{R}^n_{\geq 0}$ and set the discretization level to $k = 51$ unless otherwise specified.
+The algorithms for continuous submodular function minimization then solve an equivalent convex optimization problem (defined using a generalized Lov\'asz extension for the integer lattice) using projected subgradient or Frank-Wolfe techniques.
+In our implementation, we use the Pairwise Frank-Wolfe algorithm to solve this convex problem, with all relevant results plotted in blue and labeled \textit{Cont Submodular}.

 The projected subgradient method is known to provide approximation guarantees even in the non-submodular case \cite{eloptimal}, but as shown in Section \ref{sec:polytime}, amounts to a specific choice of algorithms in our theory.
+The algorithm operates by solving an equivalent convex optimization problem--in particular, minimizing the Lov\'asz extension of $g+H$ over $[0,1]^n$--using projected subgradient descent.
 To implement this approach, we use IBM's CPLEX 12.8 constrained quadratic program solver in MATLAB to evaluate the function $H$ (as expressed in \eqref{eq:H_definition}) and use Polyak's rule for updating the step size.
-The relevant results are plotted in red, and labeled \textit{Projected (Sub)Gradient} in figures.
+The relevant results are plotted in red, and labeled \textit{PGD + CPLEX} in figures.